faridani/compute-access-setup/README.md

 # Hardware and Network Setup

 * **Main Gateway Computer (name: middlebeast)**
   * **Role**: This is our most stable machine.
 It is very efficient and does not have a lot of peripherals or power hungry GPUs.
 As a result it is always on and we use it for any work that requires an always-on machine.
 Cron jobs, scheduled code, long running scripts, VPN and other servers all run on this machine.
 No moving parts other than the two fans, no added cards (other than a wifi card), is on a UPS, and as a result it is stable and cost beneficial.
 This is our gateway to the local network.
-Is serves as the following:
+It serves as the following:
     * **VPN Server** (via SoftEther)
-      * You need a VPN server if you are traveling a lot and need to log into your bank, or be able to connect to your home computers from remote.
+      * You need a VPN server if you are traveling a lot and need to log into your bank, or be able to connect to your home computers from remote locations.
 By setting up a VPN server you can put any computer from anywhere on your network and it is significantly easier than ssh tunneling or opening various ports to different computers on your router.
       * Requires opening 3 ports on Eero and assigning a static internal IP reservation.
       * ChatGPT wrote all the shell code for this.
     * **Secondary NAS Backup** (16TB of loud HDD stored in a separate storage room)